LinuxJedi/linuxjedi.co.uk/content/blog/2017/03/13/maw-chap-5-writing-part.md

 If we know that insertions are more frequent than deletions, then we might choose $p$ to be somewhat larger.
 All in all, we play around the relation between $2N-2Np$ and
 $pN$ depends on which operation we favorite.

+### MAW 5.5

+> An alternative collision resolution strategy is to define a sequence, $F(i) = r_i$,
+> where $r_0 = 0$ and $r_1, r_2, \dots, r_N$ is a random permutation of the first $N$
+> integers (each integer appears exactly once).

+> a.
+Prove that under this strategy, if the table is not full, then the collision can
+> always be resolved.

+Since the sequence $F(i)$ is defined as a random permutation of the first $N$ integers, then each cells of the table will be probed eventually.
+If the table is not full, then the collision can always be resolved.

+> b.
+Would this strategy be expected to eliminate clustering?

+This seems to eliminate primary clustering but not secondary clustering because all elements that hash to some location will try the same collision resolution sequence.

+> c.
+If the load factor of the table is $\lambda$, what is the expected time to perform
+> an insert and for a successful search?

+The running time is probably similar to quadratic probing.
+The advantage here is that the insertion can't fail unless the table is full.